Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 While basic normalization accounts for initial OD differences, it does not consider the optical density of the media itself.
 For a more accurate growth rate calculation, you can blank your sample.

-Blanking your vials is recommended for experiments that begin with low OD readings (e.g., inoculating small amounts of yeast).
-By blanking, you observe the OD of only the microorganism of interest.
+Blank uncalibrated vials when the uninoculated media already has visible or measurable turbidity.
+By blanking, you subtract that media background and observe the OD change associated with the microorganism of interest.

 :::note
 Per-experiment blanking is for uncalibrated OD measurements.
 Do not record a blank while an OD calibration or fused OD estimator is active; the Pioreactor UI disables this incompatible combination.